ENROLLMENT- GENERAL INFORMATION

 Personal Announcements sent to students through TAMIU’s UConnect Portal and TAMIU E-mail are the official means of communicating course and university business with students and faculty – not the U.S. Mail and not other e-mail addresses.
 Students and faculty must check UConnect and their TAMIU e-mail accounts regularly, if not daily.
 Not having seen an important TAMIU e-mail or UConnect message from a faculty member, chair, dean or other University administrator is not accepted as an excuse for failure to take important action.
 Students, faculty, and staff are encouraged to sign-up for Dusty Alert (see www.tamiu.edu).
 Dusty Alert is an instant cell phone text-messaging system allowing the university to immediately notify you if there is an on-campus emergency, something of immediate danger to you, or a campus closing.

 Degree Plan: The student should select his or her major field of study as early as possible or at the latest, the spring semester of their sophomore year.
 The planning of a course of study should be exercised in consultation with a faculty advisor.
-Final degree plans must be approved by the Dean or Chair of the appropriate department.
-Students will be required to present it during faculty advisement.
+Students will be required to present updated degree audits during faculty advisement.
 A degree plan may be superseded by a new one according to the provision explained under Graduation Under a Particular Catalog in this section.